NickRimmer/ApiAi/README.md

 PM> Install-Package ApiAi
 ```

-Or can be downloaded as sources from the [Releases](https://github.com/NickRimmer/ApiAi/releases) page.
+Or can be downloaded as DLL library or sources from the [Releases](https://github.com/NickRimmer/ApiAi/releases) page.

 ## Usage
 Assumed you already have API.AI account and have at least one agent configured.
 If no, please see [documentation](http://api.ai/docs/index.html) on the API.AI website.